jasonrig/checkpointr/README.md

   42
 }, "test_checkpoint1", deps = x)
 ```
-In the sample code above, if the value of x changes from what was used during the initial checkpoint, the code in the braces
+In the sample code above, if the value of `x` changes from what was used during the initial checkpoint, the code in the braces
 will be re-evaluated and the checkpoint will be updated.
 Under the hood, the `deps` object is hashed and compared to the previously
 stored hash.
-This means that any R object can be used to define a dependent variable.
+This means that any R object can be used to define a dependent variable here.
-here.